Angel43v3r/AD340-Assignment-TheDynamicDataExplorer/README.md

 8. Open the project in your preferred code editor such as VS Code.

-## Running Test
+## Running Test (OPTIONAL)
-This project uses Vitest as the test runner.
+I did not implement a test on this project.
+This is how to setup a Vitest as the test runner.

 ### Installation
 If not already installed, in the `TheDynamicDataExplorer` or `root` folder: